poorva-pohekar/Green-AI-FireForest_Detection/README.md

 - Deploy as a mobile app for quick alerts
 - Improve accuracy using advannced deep learning models
 - Implement cloud-based alert system

+## Contributor
+Poorva Pohekar

+## this project is open-source and available under the MIT License.